Best Non-Electronic Toys for Kids

 And. . .here’s some bonus points for you – the kids don’t even comprehend that they are developing engineering and problem-solving skills!
 Yessss!
 This set rates 4.6 stars out of 5 on Amazon and comes with an idea book, project photos, a few balls, and 200 pieces to build contraptions out of.

 This one is not classified under non-electronic toys, but it is a non-electronic activity.
-My Fairy Garden has several different sets to build your own fairy garden.
+There are several fairy garden options for beginners. has several different sets to build your own fairy garden.
 Now, if you don’t know what that is, let me sum it up for you – it’s a small garden spot where you grow real plants and pretend fairies.
 Actually, some of the sets come with little fairies but most fairy gardens are set up with miniature houses and furniture, outdoor settings, or tiny yards for the fairies to live in.
 Remember the garden gnomes??
 Well, this is way better than those dorky little guys and smaller!

 (Well, there are these dorky little gnomes for the “fairy” garden. . .and they might appeal to the boys more.
 Check it out – they have dragons too!
 There’s these cute little dragons or this happy little guy.)